ELLOQUIUS/odin-recipes/README.md

 ### Prerequisites

-Tener instalado git en tu pc, asi como algun editor de codigo como VSCode.
+Have git installed on your PC, as well as a code editor like VSCode.

 ### Install

-Clonar este repositorio en tu maquina local e instalar preferiblemente live server en caso de usar vscode
+Clone this repository on your local machine and preferably install live server if using vscode

 ### Usage

-Dar click derecho dentro del archivo index.html y luego a "Open with live server"
+Right click inside the index.html file and then click "Open with live server"

 ## Authors